Im-0xea/ibranching/README.md

 one of the most common issue in c-style languages is missing semicolons and the endless debate where to put the braces is also starting to get old

-ib is written in its own input, ib itself is approximatly 60% of the length of its transpiled c counterpart and 90% of the file size
+ib is written in its own input, it is approximatly 60% of the length of its transpiled c counterpart and 90% of the file size

 ### Example